jamesmcm/jamesmcm.github.io/source/_posts/2020-02-29-game-of-life-in-wasm-and-rust.markdown

 ---
 layout: post
-title: "Game of Life in WASM and Rust"
+title: "(Test) Game of Life in WASM and Rust"
-titleen: "Game of Life in WASM and Rust"
+titleen: "(Test) Game of Life in WASM and Rust"
-titlesp: "Game of Life in WASM and Rust"
+titlesp: "(Test) Game of Life in WASM and Rust"
 date: 2020-02-29 18:38:23 +0100
 comments: true
 categories:
 ---
 <!-- more -->

+This is a test for embedding WebAssembly on Github pages.

 <noscript>This page contains webassembly and javascript content, please enable javascript in your browser.</noscript>
 <script type="module">